-- 48 CFR 970.5223-1, Integration of Environment, Safety and Health into Work Planning and Execution. - 13.
+- 13. An Integrated Safety Management System must be developed and implemented for the contract scope of work when the contractor is complying with the requirements of 48 CFR 970.5223-1, Integration of Environment, Safety and Health into Work Planning and Execution. - 14.
 Contractors performing design for projects shall, at a minimum, conduct a Conceptual, Preliminary and Final Design Review, in accordance with the PEP.
 For nuclear projects, the design review will include a focus on safety and security systems.
-A Code of Record shall be maintained under configuration control throughout the CD process and for the remainder of the nuclear facility's life-cycle. - 14.
+A Code of Record shall be maintained under configuration control throughout the CD process and for the remainder of the nuclear facility's life-cycle. - 15.
 For projects involving construction of new Hazard Category 1, 2, and 3 nuclear facilities, or include major modifications thereto (as defined in 10 CFR Part 830), the requirements in DOE-STD-1189-2016 shall be fully implemented.
-The following documents must be submitted, as applicable: Safety Design Strategy (CD-1), Conceptual Safety Design Report (CD-1), Preliminary Safety and Design Results (CD-2), Preliminary Documented Safety Analysis (CD-2), and Documented Safety Analysis with Technical Safety Requirements (CD-4). - 15.
-The Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings cited in EO 13693, Section 3(h), must be applied to the siting, design, construction, and commissioning of new facilities and major renovations of existing facilities. - 16.
-At a minimum, all new construction and major building renovations must meet U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Gold certification absent an approved waiver from the PME.
-Refer to DOE Order 436.1. - 17.
+The following documents must be submitted, as applicable: Safety Design Strategy (CD-1), Conceptual Safety Design Report (CD-1), Preliminary Safety and Design Results (CD-2), Preliminary Documented Safety Analysis (CD-2), and Documented Safety Analysis with Technical Safety Requirements (CD-4).
+Documented Safety Analyses will be updated to document the changed conditions, as appropriate, in conjunction with the EM demolition process. - 16.
+Climate adaptation, resilience, and sustainability requirements (refer to Appendix C, Paragraph 5 of this Order), support for the Site Sustainability Plan(s) per DOE O 436.1 (current version) and/or other high performance and sustainable building considerations (refer to DOE G 413.3 6, current version and Guiding Principles for Sustainable Federal Buildings) must be applied to the siting, design, construction, and commissioning of new facilities and major renovations of existing facilities.
+At a minimum, all new construction and major building renovations must meet U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Gold certification absent an approved waiver from the PME. - 17.
 For non-M&O contracts, the Contractor shall develop a Project Management Plan (PMP) that supports and complements the Federal PEP and its contract.
 The PMP shall describe the management methods, organization, control systems and documentation for the project.
 The PMP shall receive the concurrences of the FPD and the DOE Contracting Officer.
-If significant changes occur during the project, the PMP shall be revised by the Contractor at the direction of the Contracting Officer.
+If significant changes occur during the project, the PMP shall be revised by the Contractor at the direction of the Contracting Officer. - 18.
+Contractors must identify, collect, capture, and enter lessons learned into the DOE lessons learned system of record, as described in DOE O 210.2 (current version).
+All department employees and contractors may gain access to the lessons learned repository.